About the Technology Gap Fund

 Expectations for Technology Gap Funds Applicants

 In the past, successful Technology Gap Fund applicants have invested significant time in learning and understanding what it takes to successfully commercialize their intellectual property.
-These efforts have included taking part in the NSF I-Corps program, Red Labs, or the 3 Day Startup Program.
+These efforts have included taking part in the UH I-Corps Program, Red Labs, or the 3 Day Startup Program.

-While these are the most preferred and useful ways for an inventor to educate themselves, there are many ways to gain knowledge independently.
+While these are the preferred ways for an inventor to educate themselves, there are many ways to gain knowledge regarding commercialization of early-stage technology.
 For example, the following link contains a number of instructional videos used by the NSF I-Corps program: http://venturewell.org/i-corps/llpvideos/.

-By viewing these videos, inventors will begin to understand some strategies for commercializing their intellectual property.
-The IP Committee also strongly urges inventors to go one step further by conducting customer interviews in order to more accurately identify the best market for their technology.
+By viewing these videos, inventors will begin to understand strategies for commercializing their intellectual property.
+The Intellectual Property Committee (IPC) also strongly urges inventors to go one step further by conducting customer interviews in order to more accurately understand customer needs and identify the best product-market fit for their technology.

 By taking advantage of one of the many resources available on campus or learning individually, inventors will find the Technology Gap Fund application much easier to complete and their odds of being funded will greatly increase.